-The Province operates a system to provide response support for chemical, biological, radiological, nuclear and explosion (CBRNE) and heavy urban search and rescue (HUSAR) incidents, to local communities.
+The province has developed a system to provide response support for chemical, biological, radiological, nuclear and explosion response (CBRNE) and heavy urban search and rescue (HUSAR) incidents, to local communities.
 The system operates under the following conditions.

-- Initial response to CBRNE and HUSAR emergencies are a local responsibility.
-More advanced support may be available locally through the mutual aid system or a contracted service provider, which includes contracted support from another municipality through a fire protection services agreement or an automatic aid agreement and contracted support from a commercial provider. - It is intended that CBRNE teams and a HUSAR team strategically located in designated cities, and operating under a memorandum of understanding with the Province of Ontario will also be available to support local responders. - The expectations and capabilities of responding CBRNE Teams shall be based on the National Fire Protection Association Standard 472: Professional Competence of Responders to Hazardous Materials Incidents.
-That standard provides for the following levels. - Level 1:Awareness of what constitutes a hazardous materials incident - Level 2: Capacity to carry out limited response activities - Level 3:Capacity to mitigate hazardous materials incidents
+Initial response to CBRNE and HUSAR emergencies are a local responsibility.
+More advanced support may be available locally through the mutual aid system or a contracted service provider, which includes contracted support from another municipality through a fire protection services agreement or an automatic aid agreement and contracted support from a commercial provider.